jakrapong/vagrant-lamp/README.md

 The Apache server is available at <http://localhost:8888>

 #### MySQL
-Externally the MySQL server is available at port 8889, and when running on the VM it is available as a socket or at port 3306 as usual.
+MySQL server is available at port 3306
 Username: root
 Password: root

+#### phpMyAdmin
+The phpMyAdmin4.6 is available at <http://localhost:8888/phpMyAdmin>

 Technical Details
 -----------------